-On April 3, 2016 in Sacramento, California two road rage incidents occurred virtually at the same time according to The Sacramento Bee.
+In Sacramento, California two road rage incidents occurred virtually at the same time according to The Sacramento Bee.
 One incident took place on Interstate 80 and the other took place at a local drive-thru.
 Both involved shootings that resulted in injury.
-The article went on to recap three other road rage incidents that had taken place in the Sacramento area within the last year.
+The article went on to recap three other incidents that had taken place in the Sacramento area within the last year.

-This leads me to pose the question; Has road rage just become a part of everyday life?
+Has this just become a part of everyday life?
 The answer, unfortunately, seems to be yes.

 Road Rage is On the Rise

-Fatal accidents caused by enraged drivers has increased nearly 10 fold since 2004 according to The National Traffic Safety Administration.
-In 2004, police attributed 26 fatal crashes on our nation’s highways to road rage or aggression.
+Fatal accidents caused by enraged drivers have increased nearly 10 fold since 2004 according to The National Traffic Safety Administration.
+In 2004, police attributed 26 fatal crashes on our nation’s highways to aggression.
 In 2013, the number increased to 247.